garnierclement/pfe/sensors/README.md

 The convention used here is to write them starting with a `$` (dollar sign)

+> the name is just a way to remember what it is for but the order is very important (need to explain why)

 #### Steps: Check > Generate > Execute

 The 'default' mode of the Request procedure is divided into 3 steps that must be run one after another